How to Invoice as a Freelancer

 How to invoice as a freelancer: What should go on an invoice?

-When it comes to how to invoice as a freelancer, here are the basics you should include:
+When it comes to creating your freelancer invoice, here are the basics you should include:

-Note: When you start working with a client, ask them their process for paying vendors.
 Companies often have specific steps you need to follow, like an accounting email address to send invoices to.
 Some might even have special invoice templates to fill out.
 Others might require you to create an account in the software product they use to process invoices.
 Just follow everything carefully and keep track of account names and logins.
-Usually getting everything set up is the hardest part (and it’s not that hard).
+Usually, getting everything set up is the hardest part (and it’s not that hard).
 Once set up, it should be turnkey.

 Getting electronic payment is quicker and greener (no paper, no envelopes, no need to visit a bank).